pzim-devdata/tahoma/README.md

 You can also run many commands during the same process without restarting tahoma ;

+As name you can use a unic word like <bath> or the full name with [""] like <["bath 1st floor"]>

-For instance : `tahoma arm alarm garden open shutter room6 confort heater dining off plug office 25 sunscreen kitchen launch scene morning`
+For instance : `tahoma arm alarm garden open shutter ["room 6"] confort heater dining off plug office 25 sunscreen kitchen launch scene morning`

+There is also a wait functionality with `wait for` or `sleep for` or `attendre pendant` :

+For instance : `tahoma open shutter kitchen wait for 20 close shutter kitchen`

 Exemples :

 - tahoma open shutter kitchen
 - tahoma 25 sunscreen Velux3 (You can close a shutter or a sunscreen to a specifique level.
 Here it will close to 25% )
-- tahoma get sensor ["Luminance sensor garden"] (Just for sensors : you can use the full name of the device with [''] )
+- tahoma get sensor ["Luminance sensor garden"] (You can use the full name of the device with ["<NAME>"] )
+- tahoma get sensor door (You will receive all the informations about all the sensors with the name <door> in the house in one time)
+- tahoma get sensor ["Front door"]
 - tahoma on plug office
-- tahoma get sensor door
+- tahoma open shutter ["room 6"]
 - tahoma arm alarm garden
-- confort heater dining
+- tahoma confort heater dining
 - tahoma get sensor ['heater dining room']
 - tahoma launch scene morning
-- tahoma arm alarm garden open shutter room6 confort heater dining off plug office 25 sunscreen kitchen launch scene morning get sensor ['heater dining room']
+- tahoma arm alarm garden wait for 10 open shutter room6 sleep for 7 confort heater dining off plug office 25 sunscreen kitchen launch scene morning get sensor ['heater dining room']
+- tahoma comfort heater dining wait for 3 get sensor ["Heater dining room"]

 # But first you need to retrieve your PERSONALS commands :